Nomads’ Path

 Tour price includes:

-• Accommodation at the hotels, mentioned above, or in similar, but of the same category in double/twin rooms with breakfasts, including early check in on day 1 in Bishkek; check-in at other hotels - at 14:00; check-out - at 12:00;
+• Accommodation at the hotels listed below, or at similar properties of the same category, in double/twin rooms with breakfast.
+Early check-in on Day 1 in Bishkek is included; check-in at other hotels is at 14:00, check-out at 12:00.

-• Accommodation at the yurt camp at Son-Kul lake (4 pax in a yurt);
+• Accommodation in a yurt camp at Son-Kul Lake (4 persons per yurt).

-• Meals - all breakfasts as mentioned in the program above;
+• Meals – daily breakfasts and 2 dinners as per the program.

-• Railway transfer from Kokand to Tashkent by train (ordinary train, seated places, business class);
+• Railway transfer from Kokand to Tashkent (economy class).

-• Railway transfer from Tashkent to Samarkand and from Samarkand to Bukhara by a high-speed train (economy or business class);
+• Railway transfers from Tashkent to Samarkand and from Samarkand to Bukhara (economy class).

 Tour price does not include:

-• Porters at the hotels, railway stations and airports;
+• Porter services at hotels, railway stations, and airports.

 This tour comes with the following accommodation: